BrobstonCreations/yet-another-smart-vent/README.md

 - Mostly Decentralized Manufacturing.

 ## Pull Requests
 Pull Requests are always welcome.
-I would recommend starting with an [issue](https://github.com/TonyBrobston/yet-another-smart-vent/issues), so that we can discuss viability and implementation.
+I would recommend starting with an [issue](https://github.com/TonyBrobston/yet-another-smart-vent/issues), so that we can discuss viability and implementation

 ## Issues
 Feel free to open an [issue](https://github.com/TonyBrobston/yet-another-smart-vent/issues) and I will respond as I have time.
 The hope is to create a system that gives consumers what they want, your feedback is important.